-As one of the most referenced books in the Old Testament, the book of Isaiah holds a place of high significance for the Christian faith.
+As one of the most referenced books from the Old Testament, the Book of Isaiah holds a place of high significance for the Christian faith.
 Recounting the life and teachings of the prophet Isaiah who lived in the Kingdom of Judah during the 8th century BCE, it is a call to turn back to God and to put our faith in Him.
 Furthermore, the text sets the stage for Jesus Christ as the fulfillment of the coming messiah that Isaiah predicted.

 The question "who wrote the book of Isaiah" or "who wrote Isaiah" is a complex one.
 We’ll explore some of the most prominent theories held by scholars as to who exactly wrote this Biblical book.

-Before we turn our attention to the question of Isaiah's authorship, let us first set the stage for the book of Isaiah.
+Before we turn our attention to the question of Isaiah's authorship, let us first set the stage for the Book of Isaiah.

 When the book opens, Isaiah, a prophet of the southern kingdom, has been called by God to share His message with the people in 740 BCE.
 The year is significant for being the year that King Uzziah died.
 The late Eighth century was a critical period in the history of the southern kingdom of Judah.
 Uzziah was known as one of the best kings Judah had.
 His rule marked a time of great prosperity for the kingdom.
 But as prosperity boomed, the divide between the rich and poor in the kingdom grew wider, and all the while the threat of invasion from Assyria was mounting.

 When King Uzziah contracted leprosy, the political situation grew even more dire, and Uzziah was forced to give over the throne of the nation of Judah to his son, Jotham.
 Unlike his father, Jotham was a weak and vacillating person and was unable to inspire confidence in his people.
 This is the political situation in which Isaiah's prophetic work begins.